 2. Your baby has the ability to learn a new way to sleep.
 There is a difference between babies who can and can’t learn to self-soothe.
 Experts will disagree far and wide at the “right” age, but all situations are different.
 The key here is whether you believe that your baby has the ability to learn a new way to sleep.

 3. The timing is right for your baby.
-Many will agree that a 6 month old can learn to self-soothe, but does that mean it wouldn’t be better for YOUR family to wait until she’s more like 12 months?
+Many will agree that a 6 month old can learn to self-soothe.
+Does that mean it wouldn’t be better for YOUR family to wait until she’s more like 12 months?
 Maybe.
 It depends on the baby, their temperament, what they’re going through and a whole host of other factors.
-You know your baby best and need to figure out the right time for your baby.
-And, keep in mind that you can always try, take a break, and try again, if you doubt your timing after you start.
+You know your baby best.
+Only you can figure out the right time for your baby.
+Keep in mind that you can always try, take a break, and try again, if you doubt your timing after you start.

 4. The timing is right for you.
-There is a big difference between hearing your 16-week old or 6-month old fussing or crying versus hearing your 11-month old.
-Even still, it is different hearing a baby cry or your toddler saying “Mama!” or “Dada!”
-Whether you use a no-cry method or a crying one, there is bound to be some uncomfortable moments.
+There is a big difference between hearing your 16-week old or 6-month old fussing or crying versus hearing your 12-month old.
+No matter what methods you use, there will be some uncomfortable moments.
 Are YOU ready for some rough days and/or nights?
-Are you able to deal with it getting harder for a few days before it gets easier?
+Are you able to deal with it getting harder before it gets easier?